Asymptotic accuracy of the saddlepoint approximation for maximum likelihood estimation: Examples

 To match with the setup of this paper, note that \eqref{SAR} applies to each each $X_{\theta,j,n_j}$ separately, with $n$ replaced by $n_j$.
 It is interesting to note that the values $n_j$ are determined by the data \emph{values}, not the sampling mechanism or the size of the dataset.

-Because the $n_j$ vary, we will use the framework of \refexample{MultipleSamplesWorkings}, with $m_0=1$, $m=k$.
-For convenience and to match with \refexample{MultipleSamplesWorkings}, we will henceforth restrict our attention to the case where the inter-observation intervals are equal, $t_j-t_{j-1}=t$ for all $j$, so that all the summands $Y^{(i)}_{\theta,j}$, $j=1,\dotsc,k$, have a common parametric distribution.
+Because the $n_j$ vary, we will use the framework of \refexample{MultipleSamplesWorkings}, with $\xdim_0=1$, $\xdim=k$.
+For convenience and to match with \refexample{MultipleSamplesWorkings}, we will henceforth restrict our attention to the case where the inter-observation intervals are equal, $t_j-t_{j-1}=t$ for all $j$, so that all the summands $Y^{(i)}_{\theta,j}$, $j=1,\dotsc,k$, have a common parametric distribution, which we can interpret as an offspring distribution for a Galton-Watson branching process.
 (Our analysis, however, should apply without significant change to the general case.)
 The scaling \eqref{vecnnvecbeta} amounts to the assumption that all observed population sizes $z_j$ are of the same large order; this is what we would anticipate observing if the initial population size $z_0$ became large, with other quantities remaining fixed.

 From \refexample{MultipleSamplesWorkings}, it is enough to study the univariate CGF $K_0$ associated to $Y_{\theta,j}$.
 The authors show \cite[section~2]{DavHauKraParameterLinearBirthDeath} that $Y_{\theta,j}$ has a modified Geometric distribution: by time $t$, the population is extinct with probability $\alpha$ and otherwise follows a Geometric distribution (taking values in $\N$) with success probability $1-q$, where